-In chiropractic terminology, subluxation – sometimes also termed vertebral subluxation – simply refers to a condition which points to any number of complaints that are thought to be traced back to a vertebra that is not properly aligned with the rest of the spine.
+In chiropractic terminology, subluxation – sometimes also termed vertebral subluxation – simply refers to a condition that points to any number of complaints that are thought to be traced back to a vertebra that is not properly aligned with the rest of the spine.

 After all, the spine itself is just vertebrae that are loosely connected so we can bend, twist, and move.
 In the course of any such movements, it is entirely possible to knock a vertebra out of alignment.